 Advantages of the DOF-5

 Unveiled in the spring of 2018, the DOF-5 exceeds the goal specifications for the stage.
-The device includes the first ever built-in servo controller in a linear motor stage.
+The device includes the first ever built-in servo controller in a linear motor stage for all-in-one closed-loop control.
 Its compact constant force embedded magnetic counterbalance enhances the reliability and safety of the unit.

 Some of the most compelling highlights of the DOF-5 include: